zr3/rust-roguelike/README.md

 - L11: the wizard

 ✔️ m2: town with npcs

   m3: ui, story and outer loop
+- pass to fix colors and glyphs

   m4: narrator

-m5: web site
+  m5: website